davidmcclure/cleanconfig/README.md

 # SimpleConfig

-A confiuration base class for Python projects that tries to be simple, flexible, and just opinionated enough.
-The point of SimpleConfig is really the conventions that it enforces, not the code itself (which is minimal, just about 70 lines).
+SimpleConfig is confiuration base class for Python projects that tries to be simple, flexible, and just opinionated enough.
+The point of SimpleConfig is really just the conventions that it enforces, not the code itself - which is minimal, just about 70 lines.

-Though this can be used in any project, it was originally abstracted out of a series of data wrangling projects at the Stanford Literary Lab and the Open Syllabus Project, many of them using MPI or Spark to run compute jobs on big data sets.
-There aren't really "frameworks" for these types of projects that enforce specific configuration conventions, I found myself writing slightly different versions of the same bespoke `Config` class over and over again.
+Though this can be used in any project, it was originally abstracted out of a series of data wrangling projects at the Stanford Literary Lab and the Open Syllabus Project, many of them using MPI or Spark.
+Since there aren't really "frameworks" for these types of projects that enforce specific configuration conventions, I found myself writing slightly different versions of the same bespoke `Config` class over and over again.
 SimpleConfig merges all of these together.

 ## Basic Usage